thesephist/sistine/content/start.md

 </body>
 ```

 Here, we loop through each page in the children `pages` of the current (home) page, by descending order of dates, and render a link to each post.
-If we build and check for changes, we'll see a link to an about page, which leads us to an about page when we click on it.
+If we build and refresh the browser, we'll see a link to an about page, which leads us to an about page when we click on it.

 ```
 $ sistine build